vsraptor/pse/README.md

 > python manage.py runserver
 ```

-Then go to the following address :
+Then go to the following web address :

 ```
 http://localhost:5000